 Ambien withdrawal symptoms usually begin to occur within two days after the last time a person has taken the medication.
 The symptoms typically become most severe after about three to five days.
 Though they can begin to dissipate after that, some symptoms of Ambien withdrawal may last for two weeks or longer.

 Detoxification, or detox, is a healthier option than trying to stop using Ambien on your own.

 When you enter an Ambien detox program, you will be under the care and supervision of a team of professionals.
 Detox programs are conducted in safe environments where you will not have access to addictive substances.
 This will prevent you from trying to end your withdrawal symptoms by once again using Ambien.

-Depending on your symptoms and the policies of the detox program you choose, you may receive therapeutic and/or medical support to help you manage the symptoms of Ambien withdrawal.
+Depending on your symptoms and the policies of the detox program you choose, you may receive other services to help you manage the symptoms of Ambien withdrawal.

 Once you have successfully completed detox, you can transition directly into the next phase of treatment.
 As your treatment progresses, you can develop the skills that will help you resist relapse.
 With proper care, continued effort, and ongoing support, you can achieve long-term recovery from Ambien addiction.

 Find Treatment for Ambien Addiction in Nashville, TN